seanwhs/Plans/My-Process-was-Buggy.md

 That was my shopping cart—with 37 open tabs and no checkout button in sight.

-When I left the corporate world to rebuild myself as an independent software developer, trainer, and consultant, I assumed the steepest hill to climb would be mastering the cutting-edge tech.
+When I left the corporate world to rebuild myself as an independent software developer, trainer, and consultant, I assumed the steepest hill to climb would be mastering cutting-edge tech.
 I was dead wrong.
-The hardest part wasn’t the syntax; it was surviving the psychological warfare of "modern" web development.
+The hardest part wasn’t the syntax; it was surviving the psychological warfare of the "modern" web development echo chamber.

-Everywhere I turned, the engineering echo chamber preached a different, "non-negotiable" holy trinity:
+Everywhere I turned, tech influencers and engineering forums preached a different, "non-negotiable" holy trinity:

 * **React** is mandatory.
 * **TypeScript** is the baseline.